-Now create paths that automatically align to the pixel grid as you draw them.
-Or align art to the pixel grid in just one click.
+Never wrestle with anti-aliased icons and fuzzy art again — create paths that automatically align to the pixel grid as you draw them, or align art to the pixel grid in just one click.
+Here’s how.

-As you draw, paths and vector shapes snap to the nearest pixel grid.
+Now as you draw, paths and vector shapes with straight edges automatically align to the pixel grid.
 Imagine the time you’ll save when you draw clean, sharp lines from the start.

 Your paths and shapes align to the pixel grid as you move them, so you don’t have to worry about changing their appearance.
 You can also fix anti-aliased art just by moving it.

-Tip: If any anti-aliased edges remain, press A to select the Direct Selection tool and move the affected anchor point or path segment to the nearest pixel grid.
+Tip: If any anti-aliased edges remain, select the Direct Selection tool and move the affected anchor point or path segment to the nearest pixel grid.

 Anchor points, path segments, and shapes automatically align to the pixel grid as you scale your art.

-For anti-aliased icons or art with fuzzy edges, simply right-click and select Make Pixel Perfect.
-Or click the Align Selected Art to Pixel Grid icon in the Control panel.
+For anti-aliased icons or art with fuzzy edges, simply right-click and choose Make Pixel Perfect.

 Note: Straight edges in your art will look sharper, but curved lines and diagonal lines are not improved.